Impurity Self-Trapping in Lattice Bose systems: Abstract

 \section{Abstract}

 We map out the global phase diagram of a single mobile impurity in the two-dimensional Bose--Hubbard model, spanning the bath evolution from a compressible superfluid (SF) to an incompressible Mott insulator (MI) and the full range of impurity--bath coupling.
-Using sign-problem-free worm-algorithm quantum Monte Carlo method, we identify two sharply distinct localization mechanisms that organize the entire diagram.
-In the compressible SF, increasing impurity-bath coupling $|U_{\mathrm{ib}}|$ drives an \emph{interaction-driven winding-collapse crossover}: a light, extended polaron with finite winding evolves continuously into a heavy polaron and ultimately a self-trapped state---a repulsive \emph{saturated bubble} or an attractive \emph{bound cluster}---even while the bath remains globally superfluid, establishing localization without any bath phase transition.
-By contrast, upon tuning the bath across the SF--MI transition at fixed impurity-bath coupling $U_{\mathrm{ib}}$, localization becomes \emph{compressibility controlled}: the vanishing bath compressibility quenches polaronic dressing and collapses the impurity-centered density response, converting the polaron into an almost free defect and, deep in the MI, into a fully localized vacancy or particle defect.
-In the incompressible regime, localization proceeds via \emph{quantized defect formation}, manifested by discrete changes in the total bath occupation.
-Together, our results provide a unified microscopic picture of impurity localization in correlated lattice bosons, governed by winding collapse in the SF and compressibility-driven localization across the SF-MI transition.
+Using sign-problem-free worm-algorithm quantum Monte Carlo, we identify two distinct self-trapping mechanisms that organize the entire diagram.
+In the compressible SF, increasing impurity-bath coupling $|U_{\mathrm{ib}}|$ drives an interaction-driven self-trapping crossover signaled by a collapse of the \emph{impurity} winding number: a light, extended polaron evolves continuously into a heavy polaron and ultimately into a self-trapped state---a repulsive \emph{saturated bubble} or an attractive \emph{bound cluster}---even while the bath remains globally superfluid, demonstrating self-trapping without any bath phase transition.
+By contrast, when the bath is tuned across the SF–MI transition at fixed $U_{\mathrm{ib}}$, localization is compressibility controlled.
+The vanishing bath compressibility quenches long-wavelength density redistribution and suppresses polaronic dressing, converting the SF polaron into a weakly dressed, nearly free defect upon entering the MI when $|U_{\mathrm{ib}}| \le 8.0$.
+Then increasing $|U_{\mathrm{ib}}|$ triggers a distinct Mott-specific route: the impurity binds a quantized vacancy or particle excitation, manifested by discrete changes $\Delta N_b=\pm1$ in the total bath occupation.
+Together, our results provide a unified microscopic picture of impurity self-trapping in correlated lattice bosons, governed by winding collapse in the SF and by compressibility loss and defect quantization across the SF--MI boundary.